 - And then you hear a news story about how some rich eccentric is putting on a production of Hamlet with the cast consisting entirely of elcor.
 Clocking in at over 14 hours long.

 - In some cases at least, the emotion statement seems to be added in by their translator software.
-Which has caused at least one elcor to get Genre Savvy about it:
+Which has caused at least one elcor to get smart about it:

 - The one occasion when an elcor speaks to you without an emotion statement, the circumstances are such that it's a major Tear Jerker.